youmioh91/youmioh91.github.io/_pages/projects.md

     </a>,
     NOAA’s global atmospheric methane data assimilation system.
     CarbonTracker-CH₄ combines atmospheric observations, prior emission
-    estimates, and atmospheric transport modeling to quantify methane sources and sinks across the globe.
+    estimates, and atmospheric chemistry and transport modeling to quantify methane sources and sinks across the globe.
   </p>

   <p>
-    My work focuses on identifying the processes responsible for recent atmospheric methane growth, improving microbial and fossil-fuel source attribution, and evaluating how uncertainties in atmospheric chemistry and soil methane uptake influence inferred emissions.
+    My work focuses on identifying the processes responsible for recent atmospheric methane growth from 2000 to present, improving microbial and fossil-fuel source attribution using isotopes, and evaluating how uncertainties in atmospheric chemistry and soil methane uptake influence inferred emissions.
   </p>